 Some vegans may also avoid palm oil and unethically sourced chocolate, but of course, non vegans may look for similar things as well!

 Want to learn more about what products are vegan?
-Check out these other posts chock full with answers written by a vegan dietitian, going over subjects like:
+Check out these other posts chock full with answers written by a vegan dietitian such as: